funktor/funktor.github.io/_posts/2025-02-04-demand-supply-forecasting-virtual-machines.markdown

 In auto-regressive model, we feed the prediction of day D as input to the network to generate prediction for day D+1 and so on.
 Thus to predict the demand forecast for day D+29, it would use last 29 days of predicted values and only 1 actual value.<br/><br/>
 If each prediction has some error, then the errors will accumulate over all the 29 days.
 Instead we prefer to use a multi-horizon model where the model predicts the forecasts for days D to D+29 using only the actual values D-30 to D-1.

-10. Using efficient data compression and time series `compression algorithms` as well as `sparse data structures` for distributed map-reduce jobs reduces processing times as well as memory usage.
+10. **Using efficient data compression and time series `compression algorithms` as well as `sparse data structures` for distributed map-reduce jobs reduces processing times as well as memory usage.**<br/><br/>
+One of the tricky parts during the map-reduce operations is that the task results from each executor node could be well over few 100 GBs.
+Sending all the data over the network could consume significant network bandwidth and could be very slow.
+Moreover, the driver node that is collecting all the data from multiple executors will be holding M*100 GB of data where M is the number of executor nodes.
+This could easily go out-of-memory.

 11. Using `Conv1D` architectures instead of `LSTM` or `RNN` based deep learning models gives almost equivalent or better performances but much higher speed of training and inference.